Guide to French Red Wines By Region

 In almost every conceivable way, Burgundy is the antithesis of Bordeaux.
 The system of land ownership, wine classification, and winemaking philosophies are diametrically opposed.
 Blending different varieties is severely frowned upon in Burgundy, as is ‘splicing’ terroir.
 In Burgundy, the land is considered genuinely sacred.
 Question this paradigm at your peril.

 The region’s history is long and distinguished; Burgundy was the richest of France’s ancient duchies, while the Cistercian Monks of the Middle Ages pioneered viticulture.
-The religious establishment first laid the foundations for Burgundy’s landmark system of classifying the land.
-Burgundy is situated in central-eastern France, where vineyards thrive in a continental climate.
+The religious establishment laid the foundations for Burgundy’s landmark system of classifying the land.
+Burgundy is in central-eastern France, where vineyards thrive in a continental climate.
 However, it is important to remember that “Burgundy” refers to several distinct sub-regions grouped under the umbrella term.
 For example, the wines of Musigny have little in common with Beaujolais Nouveau, yet both would be considered red Burgundy.

-Running from just south of Dijon to the west of Chagny, the CĂ´te d’Or is perhaps the greatest viticultural mystery of all.
+Running from just south of Dijon to the west of Chagny, the Côte d’Or is perhaps the greatest viticultural mystery of all.
 For centuries, its vineyards have been classified according to the quality of the wine they produce.
 There are four tiers: Grand Cru, Premier Cru, Village, and Generic.
 It is taken for granted that a Grand Cru vineyard like Musigny will yield grapes with more character, depth, and complexity than a village site.
-Yet no one precisely understands why this is.
-To an extent, it can be attributed to a more favorable aspect, drainage and soil structure.
-But the central mystery remains.
-Geologists have been analyzing the clay/limestone soils of the CĂ´te d’Or for many decades.
-But unfortunately, they have yet to provide a definitive answer.

-We must also not omit Beaujolais from this discussion.
-Located south of the town of Macon, the region’s red wines are still vastly underrated, despite the efforts of Beaujolais’ quality-focused growers.
-Of course, a decent volume of anemic and lackluster Beaujolais is still exported around the world.
-But there is an ever-increasing amount of superlative wine, often going for a song.
-The northern section’s warm climate and granite terroir are custom-made for producing fragrant and elegant red wines.
-The wines of the Beaujolais Crus, particularly Fleurie, Morgon, and Moulin a Vent, are every bit as complex and delicious as CĂ´te d’Or reds.
+The northern section’s warm climate and granite terroir are custom-made to produce fragrant and elegant red wines.
+The wines of the Beaujolais Crus, particularly Fleurie, Morgon, and Moulin a Vent, are as complex and delicious as Côte d’Or reds.
 For sure, Gamay can be frivolous and one-dimensional.
 Yet, it is capable of so much more in the right hands.

 Pinot Noir

 Adored by both oenophiles and winemakers, Pinot Noir is arguably France’s most challenging grape variety.
 Highly sensitive to its environment, clumsy winemaking can easily ruin this capricious grape.
 Fortunately, a skilled hand (and great terroir) creates pure bottled magic with an exquisite bouquet of crushed red fruit and plum.
 The esteemed wine writer Hugh Johnson once claimed that the best Pinot Noir has “reserves of flavor beyond imagination.”
-He is spot on.
+He is spot-on.

 Read more